Alibaba forms automotive, 'smart living' business units

-SHANGHAI/BEIJING China's Alibaba Group Holding Ltd (BABA.N), the world's biggest e-commerce company, has formed an automotive unit and a 'smart living' division in the past week, the firm said on Friday, as it ramps up its cloud computing, hardware and big data operations.
+SHANGHAI/BEIJING China's Alibaba Group Holding Ltd, the world's biggest e-commerce company, has formed an automotive unit and a 'smart living' division in the past week, the firm said on Friday, as it ramps up its cloud computing, hardware and big data operations.

 Alibaba, like many rival Chinese tech firms, is racing to introduce Internet and computing capabilities to various kinds of everyday products, ranging from televisions and home appliances to cars.

-This has the $214-billion company pitched against rivals like social networking and online entertainment giant Tencent Holdings Inc (0700.HK), search leader Baidu Inc (BIDU.O), e-commerce competitor JD.com Inc (JD.O) and hotshot smartphone maker Xiaomi Inc [XTC.UL].
+This has the $214-billion (146-billion-pound) company pitched against rivals like social networking and online entertainment giant Tencent Holdings Inc, search leader Baidu Inc, e-commerce competitor JD.com Inc and hotshot smartphone maker Xiaomi Inc [XTC.UL].

 The automotive business unit includes car marketing services built around Alibaba's big data analysis, online retail site Tmall's car sales section and providing loans to help people buy vehicles, an Alibaba spokeswoman said in an email to Reuters on Friday.